fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 * Busybox: [git://git.busybox.net/busybox](git://git.busybox.net/busybox)

-If you get into trouble with the master branch for the Xilinx repositories, you can try to checkout the branch `xilinx-v2016.2`.
+For the Xilinx repositories we recommend to checkout the matching tag for your Vivado version.
+In our case this is `xilinx-v2019.1`, which will build the Linux kernel version 4.19.

 ### Setup Working Directory